Comparing Microsoft Teams with Yammer – which is the best ‘Inner Loop’ and ‘Outer Loop’ Communications system?

-Unless a group has been made private, all of the content on Yammer is viewable – and even if a user isn’t a member of the group, they can still view content and add a comment or a question.
-Because of the ability to talk to people who aren’t necessarily dependent on each other, Yammer is a more relaxed form of communication.
+Unless a group has been made private, all of the content on Yammer is viewable – and even if a user isn’t a member of the group, they can still view the content and add a comment or a question.
+Because of this ability to talk to people who aren’t necessarily dependent on each other, Yammer is a more relaxed form of communication.
 Quick responses should not be expected, but considered responses can be one of the advantages.

 A niche for both in your organisation?

-Given their respective niches, these two products work together exceptionally well and find a complementary rather than competitive place in any organisation.
+Given their respective niches, these two products work together exceptionally well, and will find a complementary rather than a competitive place in any organisation.
 Trying to pick between them is nigh impossible as they are designed for very different purposes.
 Both Teams and Yammer are accessible within the Office 365 environment, so can be utilised well together.
 Teams, for example, has an ability to connect to Yammer.
 There are a variety of settings that can be configured; one of the more important settings is ‘notifications’.
-A user can connect a Yammer group to their Teams channel, then decide when they will be notified in Teams of something happening in Yammer.
+A user can connect a Yammer group to their Teams channel, then decide when they will be notified in Teams about something happening in Yammer.

 Take the next step!

 A division of T-Systems, Vamosa Technologies specialises in content migration to cloud, on-premise and hybrid cloud systems.
 With over 20 years of customer migrations, Vamosa Technologies has experience with a comprehensive range of leading enterprise content management systems.
 To learn more about services from Vamosa Technologies, please read our case studies and whitepapers or contact us.